 On June 4, 2009, President Obama made a frank admission in discussing colonialism as one of roots of tension between the West and the Middle East.
 He stated “the United States played a role in the overthrow of a democratically elected Iranian government.
 Rather than remain trapped in the past, I’ve made it clear to Iran’s leaders and people that my country is prepared to move forward. “

 It is important to note that many Iranians, rightly or wrongly, blame America’s role in the overthrow of the Mossadegh government as one of the chief sources of their country’s subsequent history of authoritarian rule, with its unfortunate side-effects still being felt today.
 In sum, in August 1953, the CIA imposed a severe blow to Iran’s indigenous steps towards secular democracy and independence.
-“Observe good faith and justice toward all nations.
-Cultivate peace and harmony with all”, words uttered by President George Washington had fallen on deaf years.
-The damage was done.
-With the benefit of hindsight, one can reasonably conclude that if not for the coup, Iran would have been a different country today, as would Iran-US relations.
-This understanding is important for American policy makers.
-The Iran question should not be analyzed in a vacuum divorced from the sour historical realities weighing down on US-Iran relations.

 Conservative author, Christopher Hitchens writes about the 1953 incident, "... it is an atrocity of August 19, 1953, when the elected nationalist government of Prime Minister Dr. Mossadegh was forcibly removed by an Anglo-American coup that instated the shah as a dictator and returned the country's main natural resource to foreign control".